tensorchiefs/dlday2017/posters.md

 Making the process completely objective reduces the errors caused by the existing subjective or partial-subjective alternatives.
 It also reduces the risk of breach of confidentiality of the audio files when they are outsourced.
 D-MAC fastens the process and can be maintained in-house by hospitals/healthcare professionals. i.e. no need of outsourcing at all.

+### Fully Convolutional Neural Networks for Newspaper Article Segmentation
+Benjamin Meier (ZHAW)

+#### Abstract
+Segmenting newspaper pages into articles that semantically belong together is a necessary prerequisite for article-based information retrieval on print media collections like e.g. archives and libraries.
+It is challenging due to vastly differing layouts of papers, various content types and different languages, but commercially very relevant for e.g. media monitoring.
+We present a semantic segmentation approach based on the visual appearance of each page.
+We apply a fully convolutional neural network (FCN) that we train in an end-to-end fashion to transform the input image into a segmentation mask in one pass.
+We show experimentally that the FCN performs very well: it outperforms a deep learning-based commercial solution by a large margin in terms of segmentation quality while in addition being computationally two orders of magnitude more efficient.

+### Deep Learning for classification of Non-Small Cell Lung Cancer histologic subtypes
+Elvis Murina (ZHAW),Ruben Casanova (USZ),  Martina Haberecker (USZ), Hanna Honcharova-Biletska (USZ), Bart Vrugt (USZ), Alex Soltermann(USZ) ,Beate Sick (ZHAW), Oliver Dürr(ZHAW)

+#### Abstract
+Non-small cell lung cancer (NSCLC) is the most common type of lung cancer.
+Adenocarcinoma (ADC) and squamous cell carcinoma (LSCC), the two main subtypes.
+ADC and LSCLC can be often distinguished by trained pathologists based on formation of glands in ADC or by the presence of keratin and/or intercellular desmosomes for LSCC which can be identified by visually checking histologic slides in an optical microscope.
+In clinical practice, histologic subtyping is an important factor for treatment decisions, as different therapies are proposed to non-squamous NSCLC due to higher toxicity or reduced efficacy in LSCC.

+We have developed a CNN to differentiate ADC from LSCC on a cohort consisting of 208 NSCLC patients.
+Patients cohorts were split into a training set (n=140 patients) and validation set (n=68).
+The performances of the CNN were evaluated on the validation set and are compared with the results of three experienced pathologists.
+In addition we have used a pretrained CNN of ImageNet for unsupervised feature extraction of the images and show results of 2D representations allowing for subgroup identification without relying on any expert labels.